What’s on TV this Christmas 2019?

 Airs: Christmas Day at 7pm

-The interval drama has grow to be a staple of the Christmas Day viewing schedule, and this yr’s festive particular – which completed filming as way back as Might – will mark the beginning of the ninth season of the hit present.
+The interval drama has change into a staple of the Christmas Day viewing schedule, and this 12 months’s festive particular – which completed filming as way back as Might – will mark the beginning of the ninth season of the hit present.

-Miriam Margoyles returns to the solid following her Name the Midwife debut in 2018’s Christmas particular, because the group journey to an idyllic Scottish island to supply a lot wanted help for the residents.
+Miriam Margoyles returns to the solid following her Name the Midwife debut in 2018’s Christmas particular, because the crew journey to an idyllic Scottish island to offer a lot wanted help for the residents.
 Jenny Agutter (Sister Julienne), Linda Bassett (Nurse Crane), Judy Parfitt (Sister Monica Joan) and Fenella Woolgar (Sister Hilda) additionally star.

 Mimi and the Mountain Dragon – BBC One